Scarletra/tp-kripto/README.md

 ### 1. Operating the GUI
 #### Key Pair Generation
-- Run the <code>gui.py</code> program, it will open a window with the Encrypt tab.
+- Run the <code>gui.py</code> program, it will open a window with a few tab options.
-- Choose the Key Generation tab at the top left of the window.
+- Choose the Key Generation tab, located rightmost in the tab options.
 - Select the file location to save your key pair (private and public key).
-- Click the <b>Generate Key Pair</b> button, and the program will start generating the key pair.
+- Click the <b>Generate Key Pair</b> button, and the program will start generating your key pair.
 - After successful creation, you can check your selected directory.

 #### Encryption
+- Run the <code>gui.py</code> program, it will open a window with a few tab options.
+- Choose the Encryption tab, located as the leftmost option.
+- Select the original file you want to encrypt by browsing through your computer directories.
+- The output encrypted file location will be automatically filled after you've selected your original file.
+- Choose a public key file from your computer.
+- Click the <b>Encrypt</b> button, and it will display a success message once the encryption process is finished.
+- Check your current directory for the successfully encrypted message.

 #### Decryption
-- Run the <code>gui.py</code> program, it will open a window with the Encrypt tab.
+- Run the <code>gui.py</code> program, it will open a window with a few tab options.
+- Choose the Decryption tab, located as the middle tab option.
 - Select your encrypted file by browsing through your computer directories.
 - Choose your private key file from your computer.
 - Click the <b>Decrypt</b> button, and it will display a success message once the decryption process is finished.
 - Check your current directory for the successfully decrypted message.

 ### 2. Project Structure

-**TO BE ADJUSTED**
 This project consists of several important files:

 - `rsa.py`: Contains the core implementation of RSA and OAEP algorithms.